Irrational-Encoding-Wizardry/yuuno/README.rst

 * Automatic importing of a VapourSynth-core as well as the VapourSynth-module itself.
 * Inline-rendering of the first frame of a clip.
 * Encoding of VapourSynth-Clips from the Notebook/IPython-shell
-* Interactive Clip Introspection using IPython-magics (%preview, %diff, %compare and %inspect)
+* Interactive Clip Introspection using IPython-magics (%preview, %diff)

 Credits
 -------